Switch broadband, phone or TV provider

 Talk to your current provider and tell them you’re thinking of switching to a cheaper deal with a different provider.
 Your provider may offer you a cheaper deal to get you to stay with them.

-If you don’t want to stay with your current provider, find out if you’ll be charged an ‘exit fee’ to leave - you’ll usually be charged if you’re part-way through a fixed-term contract, and it can be expensive.
-It might be better to wait until your current contract’s up.
+If you don’t want to stay with your current provider, find out if you’ll be charged an ‘exit fee’ to leave.
+You’ll usually be charged an exit fee if you’re part-way through a fixed-term contract, and it can be expensive.
+It might be better to wait until your current contract ends.